localgod/karla/CONTRIBUTE.md

 Karla uses [Ant](http://ant.apache.org/) as build script so first step is to install Ant.

 Next you need some php specific tools.
-The esiest way to get these is with [composer](https://getcomposer.org/)
+The easiest way to get these is with [composer](https://getcomposer.org/)

 Once installed run composer from the root of your karla checkout:
 ```